kensiprell/ktorio.github.io/quickstart/guides/api.md

 ## Authentication

-It would be a good idea to prevent everyone from posting snippets.
-For now, we are going to limit it using http's basic authentication with a fixed user and password.
-To do it, we are going to use the authentication feature.
+It would be a good idea to prevent just anyone from posting snippets.
+For now, we are going to limit it using HTTP's basic authentication with a fixed user and password.
+We are going to use the authentication feature to accomplish this.

 ```kotlin
 fun Application.module() {